^

 • The LDRA tool suite automates embedded software source code checking for conformance to any version of the MISRA language subsets.

 • The TBvision component of the LDRA tool suite automates source code checking.
-It includes checks for conformance to most of the rules specified by MISRA language subsets.
+It includes checks for conformance to most of the Rules specified by MISRA language subsets.
+It also supports the recategorization and disapplication of Rules in accordance with MISRA Compliance.

 • The TBmisra module supplements TBvision or LDRArules to provide checking and reporting against a full set of MISRA rules as detailed in the LDRA compliance matrices.

-• The TBexclude supplementary module provides for the efficient management of justified rule violations.
+• The TBexclude supplementary module provides for the efficient management of justified Rule violations in accordance with MISRA Compliance.

-The pool of expertise that has developed LDRA’s tools for over 45 years and helps guide MISRA and other standards committees around the globe is now accessible to delegates from across the critical embedded application sectors.
+The pool of expertise that has developed LDRA’s tools for half a century and helps guide MISRA and other standards committees around the globe is now accessible to delegates from across the critical embedded application sectors.

 LDRA has been a leader in software verification and requirements traceability tools for safety- and security-critical application development since 1975.
 LDRA’s experience and expertise helps guide standards committees across the world, and that same depth of knowledge provides outstanding learning opportunities for delegates across the critical embedded application sectors.

-With training courses in MISRA C up to and including MISRA C:2023, LDRA’s tutors can help forge a path to help delegates to develop safe, secure, compliant application code.
+With training courses in MISRA C up to and including MISRA C:2025, LDRA’s tutors can help forge a path to help delegates to develop safe, secure, compliant application code.

 Further reading